104corp/terraform-aws-aurora-serverless/README.md

 | cluster\_identifier | The ID of the RDS Cluster |
 | reader\_endpoint | A read-only endpoint for the Aurora cluster, automatically load-balanced across replicas |

-## Development

-Terraform modules on the Terraform Module Registry are open projects, and community contributions are essential for keeping them great.
-Please follow our guidelines when contributing changes.

-For more information, see our [module contribution guide](https://registry.terraform.io/modules/104corp/aurora-serverless/aws/).

-## Contributors

-To see who's already involved, see the list of [contributors](https://github.com/104corp/terraform-aws-aurora-serverless/graphs/contributors).